A brief history of Kodak Tri-X.

-Tri-X remains relevant in 2021 for its solid performance with scanners and a simplified workflow thanks to its fantastic contrast profile.
-Having weathered war, Kodak’s bankruptcy, and the (still ongoing) pandemic, this film isn’t likely to vanish anytime soon.
-Its resilience is rooted in its reputation and the ability to change — most recently through chemical alterations that made it less toxic to the environment and thus still licensable for sale in countries with stricter pollution control.
+Having weathered World War II, Kodak’s bankruptcy, and the (still ongoing) pandemic, this film isn’t likely to vanish anytime soon.
+Its resilience is rooted in its versatility (fine grain, high contrast, ease of push-processing) and the ability to change — most recently through chemical alterations that made it less toxic to the environment and thus still licensable for sale in countries with stricter pollution control.

 Of course, it helps to have a memorable, prolific brand that’s almost as old as 35mm film format, immortalized in museums, books, and films.

 Unless otherwise specified, all of the photos below were shot with Minolta TC-1 and developed in Ilford DD-X at box speed by The Lab.
-I scanned them with PrimeFilm XAs using VueScan without any sharpening or inversion into lossless 16-bit TIFFs at 5,000DPI.
-I then inverted those files with no Curves/contrast adjustments and minimal to no equalization.
+I scanned them with PrimeFilm XAs using VueScan without any sharpening or contrast adjustments into lossless 16-bit TIFFs at 5,000DPI.

 Price and availability.

 Tri-X is a popular film.
 You’ll be able to find it in most stores that sell any sort of black and white Kodak film.
-As of this writing, it sells for an average of $9.33USD (measured across eight popular stores online).
-Three years ago it was $6.20.
+As of this writing, 35mm/36exp versions of the film sell for an average of $9.33USD (measured across eight popular stores online).
+Three years ago, it was $6.20.

 ❤ By the way: Please consider making your Kodak Tri-X film purchase using this link so that this website may get a small percentage of that sale — at no extra charge for you — thanks!